-Parameters conn (kombu.
-Connection) - Connection used for sending/receving events.
+- conn (kombu.
+Connection) Connection used for sending/receiving events. - name (str) Name of the exchange.
+Default is celeryev.

 Note: The event type changes if Redis is used as the transport (from topic -> fanout).

 '''

 celery.events.event.group_from(type)

 Get the group part of an event type name.

 '''